-The Corporation believes that all of its directors, officers, employees, consultants and agents must adhere to the highest ethical standards in all business activities and the Corporation's Code of Business Conduct policy provides guidance on ethical behavior.
+The Corporation believes that all its directors, officers, employees, consultants, and agents must adhere to the highest ethical standards in all business activities and the Corporation's Code of Business Conduct policy provides guidance on ethical behavior.
+Directors, officers, employees, consultants, and agents, are required annually to attest their adherence to the Corporation's Code of Business Conduct.